HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to add a PS custom object to another PS custom object
+## How to Add a PS Custom Object to Another PS Custom Object

 You can use the `Add-Member` cmdlet with the `-InputObject` parameter.
 The `-InputObject` parameter specifies the custom object that you want to add a property to, and the `-Value` parameter specifies the custom object that you want to add as a property.
 For example, you can use this code to add the `$CustomObject` to another custom object called `$ParentObject`: